pyusb/pyusb/docs/tutorial.rst

     Communicating with an USB_ device has never been so easy!
 USB is a complex protocol, but PyUSB has good defaults for most common configurations.
 Support for isochronous transfers:
-    PyUSB supports isochronous transfers if the underline backend supports it.
+    PyUSB supports isochronous transfers if the underlying backend supports it.

 Although PyUSB makes USB programming less painful, it is assumed in this tutorial that you have a minimal USB protocol background.
 If you don't know